 You certainly won't miss the crust while eating this bad boy of a quiche.
 The soft texture, that cheesy flavour...oh and on top of that....it's easy to make!!

 The ingredients that are packed in this crustless quiche make it taste like a flavour bomb going off in your mouth!

-This got me super pumped because when I make a vegan recipe, a vegetarian recipe, a healthy recipe or in this case...a gluten free recipe, I don't want the emphasis to be geared toward the fact that it's just a gluten-free recipe.
+This got me super pumped because when I make a vegan recipe, a vegetarian recipe, a healthy recipe or in this case...a gluten-free recipe, I don't want the emphasis to be geared toward the fact that it's just a gluten-free recipe.
 I would much rather you make this purely because it looks good if you catch my drift.
 So let's go through some of the things that make this quiche amazing!
-Here's the video to see the the entire process and then, I break things down below.
+Here's the video to see the entire process and then, I break things down below.

 Here's the ingredients I used in this mouthwatering and delicious Cheesy Asparagus and Tomato Crustless Quiche:

 - cheddar cheese